Code-Institute-Submissions/ci-milestonefour/README.md

 and find a solution to for a future addition.
 It seems to be hidden behind footer on some pages and visable on others.
 It does work however but annoying thats is not visable.

+I also have a problem when I run the app from the Heroku site and it is really confusing to me and I dont really understand why it is happening.
+When I run the app normally and go through the process of selecting a product and going through with a the purchase, when I get to the shopping bag the Secure Checkout button is half hidden behind the and can not be pressed.
+The same happens on the checkout page.
+It is very strange.
+When I do the same on an incognito window or different device it works perfectly.
+I am really confused as to why this happens.
+I just hope that it is not a serious issue that will effect the project.
+I am hoping that its just my laptop or its cookie based.

 ### GitHub Repository

 ## Deployment